horellana/calculator/README.md

 =====

-If you pass any command line argument, the program will start in interactive mode, where you can enter values and functions, each line will be evaluated and you will be able of seeing the values that currently are on the stack.
+If you pass any command line argument, the program will start in interactive mode, where you can enter values and functions, each line will be evaluated and you will be able to see the values that currently are on the stack.

 example:
 ```